lavue-org/qtchecker/README.rst

 		),
 	    ])

-	    # execute the check actions
+	    # execute the check actions and close the dialog
 	    status = qtck.executeChecksAndClose()
 	    self.assertEqual(status, 0)